blackfennec-org/blackfennec/docs/source/documentation/architecture.rst

 Presenter
     The :ref:`presenter <presenter>` displays interpretations which he receives from the interpreter.
 The presenter also acts on navigation request which are forwarded to him by the navigation service.

 Further information and more detailed descriptions of the mentioned components can be found in the :doc:`domain_model`.
-If you are interested in the documentation of the source code... well atm you got to read it.
+If you are interested in the documentation of the source code :doc:`follow this link <code/modules>`